Oil drops as new coronavirus strain revives demand fears

 "The environment remains decidedly risk-averse," said Jeffrey Halley of brokerage OANDA.
 "Given the scale of oil's two-month rally, a deeper correction cannot be ruled out."

-Oil gained support from US Congress approval for a $892 billion coronavirus aid package after months of inaction.
+Oil gained support from US Congress approval of a $892 billion coronavirus aid package after months of inaction.

 In focus will be the latest US oil inventory reports, expected to show crude stocks fell by 3.3 million barrels.
 The American Petroleum Institute's report is due at 2130 GMT.